MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_accelerators/ai-powered-call-center-intelligence.md

 ### Benefits

 * Gain highly accurate call transcription with automation.
-* Increase efficiency by reducing average call duration, limiting re-routing, and eliminating customer repetition.
+* Increase efficiency by reducing average call duration, limiting re-routing, and eliminating repetition.
 * Create better customer experiences for greater customer satisfaction and retention.
 * Generate a wealth of customer insights to inform training and sales processes.
 * Ensure compliance and PII protection with leading security and flexible data warehousing